getgauge/docs.gauge.org/using.rst

 Javascript project files
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The Javascipt specific project files create in the project are:
+The Javascript specific project files create in the project are:

 .. code-block:: text